 I also cut a long piece for the boxing 5″ wide (my thick foam is 4″ in thickness), long enough to go around the whole seat cushion and a little extra.
 Use a tape measure and measure this twice to make sure you have enough.

 I had to piece together the long strip of boxing to make enough to go around the whole cushion.
 Make sure you cut enough strips of fabric to piece together your specific DIY seat cushion.

 You can cut the fabric using a rotary cutter, quilters ruler, and cutting mat to get clean-cut pieces across the width of the fabric.

 Speaking of fabric, I chose to use an economical canvas fabric that I purchased through my blogging buddy’s website.
 Knowing I would use the extra fabric for other projects, I purchased about 5 yards of fabric.

 You might remember that I used the same fabric for this pair of side chairs.

 If you want to use the same fabric, pop over to Karen’s blog, The Slipcover Maker, and purchase through her link.
 It’s called #12 Weight Natural Cotton Duck.
 I LOVE this type of fabric!!
 BTW, it’s no additional charge to you but it does help out a fellow blogger!
 Plus shopping online can be more convenient than going to your local fabric store.

 Ok, so I am chomping at the bit to get to the stitching!!
 Let’s do this!!

-I stitched the boxing strip to the top panel using a 1/2″ seam allowance.
+I stitched the boxing strip to the top panel using a 1/2″ seam allowance and matching the raw edges and right sides together.
 When I reached each corner, I clipped the boxing strip seam allowance just to the pivot point.
 This will make more sense in a few minutes when I show you how to do the second seam allowance!
 Keep reading!!

 sewing hack #1